Writing Effective Press Releases with Business Reporter Joseph Weber

-Business reporter Joseph Weber tells the story of how and why some press releases or pitches from a PR people become articles and others don’t in this media relations deep dive about the future of print journalism in the network age.
+Business reporter Joseph Weber tells how and why some press releases from PR firms inspire articles and others don’t in this media relations deep dive about the future of print journalism in the network age.

 Among his many awards are an Excellence in Financial Journalism Award from the New York State Society of CPAs, two Peter Lisagor Awards from the Headline Club of Chicago, and a Distinguished Editorial Achievement Award from McGraw-Hill.

 Today, he is an associate professor of journalism at the University of Nebraska-Lincoln.

 04:44 – Weber describes his role at BusinessWeek and reveals the details behind a typical day at work.

 06:15 – Weber responds to the question, “How does the news break down in terms of the news cycle?”

 07:25 – Weber goes in-depth about the process of putting timely news online.